Frequently Asked Arizona Lemon Law Questions Explained

 NO. The Lemon Law is designed so that the owner of a defective vehicle is fully reimbursed and not stuck paying additional expenses or costs.
 This means that the vehicle manufacturer is required to pay all attorneys’ fees and other legal costs if the consumer wins the case IN ADDITION TO refunding or replacing your vehicle.

 Timothy Abeel & Associates does not charge any up-front fees.
-If you win your Lemon Law claim, the manufacturer will pay the attorneys’ fees, and even if you do not win your claim, YOU WILL NEVER BE RESPONSIBLE FOR ATTORNEYS’ FEES.
+If you win your Lemon Law claim, the manufacturer will pay the AZ Lemon Law attorney fees, and even if you do not win your claim, YOU WILL NEVER BE RESPONSIBLE FOR ATTORNEYS’ FEES.

-Yes, we file Lemon Law claims for vehicle owners throughout Arizona no matter where they live in the state.
+Yes, our Lemon Law lawyers in Arizona file claims for vehicle owners throughout the state no matter where they live.
 If we need to have an expert inspect your vehicle and write a report, we will send that person to you.

 We work tirelessly to get our clients back on the road and with money back in their pockets as soon as possible, with a goal of settling each case within the first 30 to 90 days.
-We’re also not afraid to file suit against the manufacturer if they refuse to give our clients everything they're legally entitled to.
+A Lemon law Attorney in Arizona from our team will not be afraid to file suit against the manufacturer if they refuse to give you everything you’re legally entitled to.

 Timothy Abeel & Associates works to get the owners of defective or malfunctioning vehicles the settlement they deserve as fast as possible.
-Give our firm a call at 888-611-5481 to find out what you are entitled to as a consumer.
+Give our firm a call at 888-611-5481 to find out what you are entitled to as a consumer by talking to an expert Arizona Lemon Law attorney.